 The appointment of sole custody is rare in Texas.
 An attorney who can successfully argue the unfitness of another parent or defend you from allegations of being unfit requires experience in Texas law.

-Look for a Child Custody Lawyer Who Will Help You Obtain Custody
+Look for a Lawyer Who Will Help You Obtain Custody

 Even when the court determines that joint conservatorship is best for the child, the question of where the child will live as a primary residence has yet to be decided.
 The custodial parent has a significant amount of power over the custody arrangement.
 They can pack up and move the children to another state or county without the non-custodial parent’s consent.

-A good child custody lawyer can help you establish a geographic restriction that prevents the custodial parent from moving your children away from you.
+A good child custody attorney in Austin can help you establish a geographic restriction that prevents the custodial parent from moving your children away from you.

 Look for an Attorney Who Can Help You Win Key Decisions